iynaix/AnomalOS/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This configuration is Free and Open Source Software (FOSS) provided as-is for educational and personal use.
+This configuration is provided as-is for educational and personal use.
 Feel free to adapt it for your own systems, use it whole, or take pieces that work for you.
-No warranties or guarantees are provided.

 ## Resources